Jeanne S. Mam-Luft, MFA

 Jeanne Sopanha Mam-Luft is an interdisciplinarian — a choreographer, designer, and photographer.
 She founded MamLuft&Co.
 Dance in 2007 to help facilitate consistent creation and development of professional Modern Dance in Cincinnati.

-Over ten years of directing the Company, Jeanne has created 30+ works, produced countless events, worked with 32 Company Members, and collaborated with many outside organizations and artists.
+Over eleven years of directing the Company, Jeanne has created 30+ works, produced countless events, worked with over a hundred performers, and collaborated with many outside organizations and artists.

 In 2014, Jeanne was the first and only dance artist to be awarded an Arts Ambassador Fellowship from the City of Cincinnati.